funkydude/LegionInvasionTimer/README.md

 # LegionInvasionTimer
-Show a timer bar for the next Legion invasion.
+* Show timer bars for each invasion zone with completion coloring.
+* Boss mod to display warnings for final bosses.

 ## Configure
 * /lit